varletjs/varlet/packages/varlet-ui/docs/importOnDemand.en-US.md

 ```

-Note: Components or directive used outside the template cannot be scanned by the plugin and still need to be imported manually.
+Special note: Function components called outside the template cannot be scanned by the plug-in, and styles still need to be introduced manually.
+For example, `Snackbar` is a functional component.
-For example, the function call method of the component `Snackbar.loading` or `v-ripple`